SimplyChark/book/chapters/pointing-out.typ

 ==== Looking into the Nature of Thought

-When a thought arises, or when thoughts are proliferating, use awareness to look into them.
-When they disappear, rest in that presence.
+When a thought arises, or when thoughts are proliferating, use awareness to look into it.
+When a thought disappears, before the next thought arises, rest in that presence.
 This is like water being poured into water, since awareness itself is cognition looking into cognition.